Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: : An Agentic RL Benchmark

 \subsection{Training Structure Coverage}

-The central design principle of \benchmarkname{} is \emph{training structure coverage}.
+\benchmarkname{} is organized around \emph{training structure coverage}.
 Rather than maximizing task count or topical diversity, we select tasks that span the structural transition from static post-training to full agentic RL engineering.
 Many existing post-training evaluations mostly measure whether an agent can assemble a useful fine-tuning workflow, whereas agentic RL becomes hardest when stateful interaction, trajectory handling, and online data generation are required.
 To make this distinction explicit, we organize the benchmark into three levels:

 L1 covers static rule-based post-training, where single-turn outputs are scored by deterministic verifiers.
 L2 introduces static judge-based post-training, where rewards are no longer directly programmable but the task remains single-turn and non-interactive.
-L3 is the key level.
-These tasks require agents to interact with a stateful environment, collect multi-step trajectories, and reason over long-horizon rewards.
+For both L1 and L2, evaluation reduces to independent single-turn outputs.
+L3 is the focus of the suite: interactive rollout tasks instead evaluate trajectories induced by the model.
+We write the two evaluator forms as

+Here $v_j$ is either a deterministic verifier or a judge, and $\phi_e$ is a trajectory-level criterion: binary success for ALFWorld, task reward for WebShop, and search-and-judge correctness for DeepSearchQA.

 The benchmark hypothesis is structural rather than topical: success on L1 or L2 should not be assumed to imply success on L3.
 In static settings, SFT often acts as a safe proxy for RL because reward is applied to a single output by a verifier or judge.
 In interactive settings, the agent must additionally implement environment stepping, maintain observation histories, handle trajectory-level rewards, and sustain online data collection.
-These requirements are what make L3 a meaningful test of agentic RL rather than post-training automation alone.
+These requirements make L3 a meaningful test of agentic RL rather than post-training automation alone.